 I-4-6-10.Clerical Procedures for Incoming Remand Orders — Court Case Preparation and Review Branch

-Last Update: 08/22/16 (Transmittal I-4-56)
+Last Update: 6/26/23 (Transmittal I-4-96)

-B. Review Order for Time Limit or Processing Delay
+A. Review Order for Time Limit or Processing Delay

-The support staff will code receipt of the remand into the Appeals Review Processing System (ARPS).
-If the court has imposed a time limit for OAO to take action on the remand, the support staff will also enter the time limit information into ARPS.
+The court legal assistant will enter the remand into the Appeals Review Processing System (ARPS).
+If the court has imposed a time limit for the Office of Appellate Operations to take action on the remand, the court legal assistant will also enter the time limit information into ARPS.

-F. Check Case for Completeness
+C. Check Case for Completeness

-The support staff will review the remand order to determine if there are additional documents, such as magistrate judge reports or new evidence submitted to the court, which must be obtained.
+The court legal assistant will review the remand order to determine if there are additional documents, such as magistrate judge reports or new evidence submitted to the court, that must be obtained.
 In the case of circuit court remands, both the circuit and district court remand orders must be in the file.
-If the support staff determines that the case is not ready to be worked because some document(s) is not in file, the missing document must be requested from the OGC office that handled the case.
-If the remand is time-limited, or if the only missing material is additional evidence referenced in the court's order, the support staff must not delay the case to request the missing evidence.
+If the court legal assistant determines that the case is not ready to be worked because some document(s) is not in the file, CCPRB staff must request the missing document from the Office of the General Counsel office that handled the case.
+If the remand is time-limited the court legal assistant must not delay the case to request the missing evidence.

 D. Assign the Case to an Analyst